 The crime started innocently enough.
 It began with the purchase of my fourth SB-28.
-It was a very clean specimen at a good price, since it was sold without a box, bag, or instructions.
-It was, I noticed, an SB-28, and when I tested it, it would not function in the TTL mode with my D100, a contemporary Nikon DSLR.
-Having remembered something about the DX suffix being an indicator of digital compatibility, I wanted to test a fully-functional SB-28 DX, so I decided to replace the contact pins I removed a while back.
-If you check that earlier post, you can see that the SB-24 I dissected had a more robust wiring scheme, complete with connectors to facilitate disassembly.
+It was a very clean specimen at a good price, since it was sold without a box, bag, or instructions It would not function in the TTL mode with my D100, a contemporary Nikon DSLR.
+Having remembered something about the DX suffix being an indicator of digital compatibility, I wanted to test a fully-functional SB-28 DX, so I decided to replace the contact pins I removed from another SB-28 a while back.
+If you check that earlier post, you can see that the similar SB-24 I dissected had a more robust wiring scheme, complete with connectors to facilitate disassembly.

 (Quaint Factoid: The SB-28 worked on my Fuji S2, and I concluded that Fuji got it right, echoing what other writers claimed when the S2 first appeared in 2002).